 Without access to banking services, many companies in the marijuana industry are cash-only businesses that are vulnerable to theft.

-The Federal tax code (26 U.S.C. § 280E) still classifies marijuana farmers, dispensary owners, and others in the marijuana industry as drug traffickers.
+The Federal tax code (26 U.S.C. §â¯280E) still classifies marijuana farmers, dispensary owners, and others in the marijuana industry as drug traffickers.
 Yet marijuana businesses are still required to pay federal taxes.
+Consequently, marijuana businesses can't take tax deductions like other businesses.
+For example, payroll and operating expense deductions are not available to them.

 Scientists at universities and private labs who receive federal money must abide by federal marijuana laws and regulations, regardless of state marijuana laws.
 Marijuana's status as a Schedule I substance under federal law severely limits access to the plant.
 As a result, researchers know little about:

-If you have questions about state or federal marijuana laws, talk to a knowledgeable lawyer.
+If you have questions about state or federal marijuana laws, talk to a lawyer.
 Many lawyers specialize in marijuana-related business law and criminal law.
 If you have been charged with a federal crime for marijuana-related activities, choose a lawyer with experience practicing in federal court.

 Learn more about getting an attorney to handle your criminal case.
-You can also connect with a lawyer directly from this page for free.